wasafiri/vulcan/README.md

    - Standardized session management built off of `authentication-zero` skeleton

 10. **Unified Notification System**
-    - Multi-channel delivery: Email, physical letters, SMS, and in-app alerts
+    - Multi-channel delivery to constituents: Email, physical letters, SMS, and in-app flash alerts
-    - Template-based generation for both emails and printable letters (PDF)
+    - Template-based generation for both emails and printable letters (PDF) with versioning
     - Centralized print queue management for batch processing
     - Delivery and open tracking with robust failure and bounce handling

 11. **Advanced Admin Portal**
-    - Comprehensive dashboard with real-time application pipeline metrics and charts
+    - Application dashboard with real-time application pipeline metrics and charts
     - Fiscal year reporting for applications, vouchers, and vendor activity
     - Detailed, filterable views for all system entities
     - Secure interfaces for managing users, roles, and system policies

 12. **Audit & Event System**
+    - Audit trails for application creation, submission, and status changes
+    - Audit trails for proof submission, review, approval, and rejection
+    - Audit trails for medical certification requests and responses
+    - Audit trails for voucher generation, assignment, redemption, and cancellation
+    - Audit trails for vendor W9 review and approval processes
+    - Audit trails for training session scheduling, completion, and status changes
+    - Audit trails for evaluation assignments and additional information requests
+    - Audit trails for all policy changes and system configuration updates
+    - Audit trails for email delivery tracking, bounces, and failures
-    - Comprehensive audit trails for every action taken by users and admins
+    - Audit trails for user profile updates and security key recovery
     - Intelligent event deduplication to provide a clean, readable history
     - Centralized logging services for consistency and reliability
-    - Full visibility into application status changes, communications, and reviews

 ## Current Implementation Status